 Looking for the best toys for 1 year olds?
-This gift guide is curated with field-tested toys loved and played with by actual children.
-These are toys your child will enjoy for years, and supply countless hours of independent play.
+You’ll find them on this carefully curated gift-guide filled with field-tested toys loved and played with by actual children.
+These are toys your one-year-old will enjoy for years, and supply countless hours of independent play and fond memories.

 What the best toys for 1 year olds are?